FYC & PTC

 In total, the writing programs serve almost 10,000 students a year!

 First-Year Composition is comprised of a two-course sequence that many incoming students are required to take:

 Designed to provide students the opportunity to advance their writing and reading skills, FYC helps prepare students for the writing they will do throughout their academic career.

 The goal of the PTC program is to help students prepare for the type of writing they will do in the workplace and in their lives.
 The emphasis on practical application is achieved through problem-based scenarios that allow students the opportunities to work through complex communication problems in the safe environment of the classroom.
 The courses in the PTC program are:

 - ENC 2210: Technical Writing for the Health Sciences

 - ENC 3246: Communication for Engineers

 - ENC 3250: Professional Writing

-The PTC program also serves as an elective course for the Professional Writing, Rhetoric, and technology undergraduate major.
+The PTC program also serves as an elective course for the professional and technical communication undergraduate major.